Why Are Natural Areas Important?

 Inherent value:

-Wildlife has value beyond human use.
-Birds, pollinators, and other species depend on intact habitats to survive and thrive.
-Protecting natural areas ensures that these species continue to exist as part of our shared environment.
+Wildlife has value far beyond human use.
+Birds, insects, mammals, amphibians, turtles, snakes and other species depend on intact habitats to survive and thrive.
+Healthy natural areas ensure that these species can flourish in the environment we share.

 Healthy natural areas touch on more core values and goals of the Park Board than any other category: